-On the other hand, it is easy to see that the composition of $A_\infty$-quasi-isomorphisms is an $A_\infty$-quasi-isomorphism.
-An $A_\infty$-quasi-isomorphism has its inverse $A_\infty$-quasi-isomorphism in a strict sense if and only if it is an $A_\infty$-isomorphism, but always has its homotopy inverse as in Theorem \ref{A-infty-homotopy}.
-These facts imply that $A_\infty$-quasi-isomorphisms define an equivalence relation between $A_\infty$-algebras.
+On the other hand, it is easy to see that the composition of $C_\infty$-quasi-isomorphisms is a $C_\infty$-quasi-isomorphism.
+A $C_\infty$-quasi-isomorphism has its inverse $C_\infty$-quasi-isomorphism in a strict sense if and only if it is a $C_\infty$-isomorphism, but always has its homotopy inverse as in Theorem \ref{thm:C-infty-homotopy}.
+These facts imply that $C_\infty$-quasi-isomorphisms define an equivalence relation between $C_\infty$-algebras.

-\subsection{Decomposition theorem of $A_\infty$-algebras}
+\subsection{Decomposition theorem of $C_\infty$-algebras}